microsoft/ComplianceUtility/Manuals/3.2.3/Manual-Mac.md

 Before you can use the Compliance Utility make sure that your environment fulfils the following requierements.
 Please update your environment if necessary.

-The 'Compliance Utility' supports the following operating systems:
+The Compliance Utility supports the following operating systems:

 * Apple macOS ([three most recent major versions](https://support.microsoft.com/en-us/office/upgrade-macos-to-continue-receiving-microsoft-365-and-office-for-mac-updates-16b8414f-08ec-4b24-8c91-10a918f649f8))

-The 'Compliance Utility' supports the following Office and Microsoft 365 editions:
+The Compliance Utility supports the following Office and Microsoft 365 editions:

 * Microsoft 365 for Mac ([most recently released version](https://learn.microsoft.com/en-us/officeupdates/update-history-office-for-mac#release-history-for-office-for-mac))
 * Microsoft Office 2024 for Mac